Shelley Peery | Dr. Elizabeth Choi | Saskia DeVaughn | Miriam Krumholz | Johanna Rengifo| Naomi Kaswan

 Saskia DeVaughn, PhD

-Dr. DeVaughn is a bilingual (English and German) Clinical Psychologist who specializes in Neuropsychology and is licensed in the States of California and New Mexico.
+Dr. DeVaughn is a bilingual (English and German) Board Certified Clinical Neuropsychologist and is licensed in the States of California.
 She earned her doctorate at Palo Alto University with a major in Neuropsychology.
-Her predoctoral internship with an emphasis on Geropsychology was at the Rocky Mountain Regional Medical VA center specializing in dementia care for which she is a certified VA Reach provider.
-She completed her postdoctoral fellowship at the University of New Mexico, which is part of The Association of Postdoctoral Programs in Clinical Neuropsychology, with training in outpatient neuropsychological assessment of adults from a wide referral base including neurology, psychiatry, neurosurgery, and internal medicine.
-In addition, she obtained pediatric neuropsychological training experiences for differential diagnoses of Attention-Deficit/Hyperactivity Disorder, Specific Learning Disabilities, Intellectual Disability, and emotional conditions in children.
+Her predoctoral internship with an emphasis on Geropsychology was at the Rocky Mountain Regional Medical VA center specializing in dementia care.
+She completed her postdoctoral fellowship at the University of New Mexico, with training in outpatient neuropsychological assessment of adults and children from a wide referral base including neurology, psychiatry, neurosurgery, and internal medicine.

 Miriam Krumholz, PsyD